MetOffice/CDDS/docs/operational_procedure/cmip7.md

 ## Outline of CDDS processing

 The following diagram gives a rough outline of the path for processing for CMIP7.
-Clicking on boxes with either take you directly to the appropriate form (UKCNSP github membership required) or to the appropriate section of this document.
+Clicking on boxes will either take you directly to the appropriate form (UKCNSP github membership required) or to the appropriate section of this document.

 <div align="center">